jameskelly33/Milestone-Project-4-LangSchool/README.md

 ## **How to run this project locally**

-To run this project locally you will need an IDE (e.g. VS Code/Gitpod) with PIP , Python 3 and Git installed.
-A free account at Mongo DB is also required.
+To run this project locally you will need an IDE (e.g. VS Code/Gitpod) with PIP , Python 3 and Git installed as weel an account with Stripe.
 Below are the steps to run this project locally for Gitpod although steps may be different depending on the IDE used.

-1. Clone the repository by navigating to the [GitHub Repository ](), and clicking on the code button with the dropdown arrow.
+* Clone the repository by navigating to the [GitHub Repository ](https://github.com/jameskelly33/Milestone-Project-4-LangSchool), and clicking on the code button with the dropdown arrow.

+* Once you have cloned the repository, download the requirements by running the following command.

+        pip3 install -r requirements.txt

+* The following environment variables need to be set up to ensure the site is fully functional.

+DJANGO_SECRET_KEY = your secret key.

+STRIPE_PUBLIC_KEY = your stripe public key.

+STRIPE_SECRET_KEY = your stripe secret key.

+IN_DEVELOPMENT = True

+* The Stripe public key and secret key  can be found on the stripe dashboard.

+* You can generate a Django secret key using the [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/)

+* Migrate the models to the database by first checking

+        python3 manage.py makemigrations --dry-run

+* Then make migrations.

+        python3 manage.py makemigrations
+* Check the migration plan to ensure no errors have occurred

+        python3 manage.py migrate --plan

+* Then, if there are no issues, migrate

+         python3 manage.py migrate

+* Create a  superuser to access the admin section.

+         python3 manage.py createsuperuser

+* Follow the setup  prompts.

+* The project is ready to be run tusing the following command.

+        python3 manage.py runserver